US Department of Transportation Biennial Update

 What Are the Penalties & Fines for Failing To Comply?

-Failure to complete your biennial update in a timely manner can lead to the FMCSA deactivating your U.S. DOT Number.
-Should this happen, you may be subject to daily fines up to $1,000 per day.
+Failure to complete your biennial update promptly can lead to the FMCSA deactivating your U.S. DOT Number.
+Should this happen, you may be subject to daily fines of up to $1,000 per day.
 This involves a maximum allowable fine of $10,000.
 That is an expense that could put a real strain on your business.
 Must visit FMCSA Hours of Service Suspended topics.

 What If My Trucking Company’s Going Out of Business?

 If you are ending your motor carrier operations, you need to deactivate your U.S. DOT Number through a specific process that cannot be done online.
-To do this, the necessary information needs to be sent with a signed and updated MCS-150 form that includes the box "out of business" checked off.
+To do this, the necessary information must be sent with a signed and updated MCS-150 form that includes the "out of business" box checked off.
 This can be done by mailing or faxing these documents to the appropriate authorities.
-What is DOT SAP Program?
+What is the DOT SAP Program?

 Remember To Update Your Information Every Two Years

 Carriers must update the FMCSA with their information every two years, even if there have been no changes or updates to the fleet size, company name, address, or any other related detail.
-This applies even if the carrier has ceased inter-state operations since the last update or is no longer in business, unless they notified the FMCSA of this change.
-Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+This applies even if the carrier has ceased inter-state operations since the last update or is no longer in business unless they notify the FMCSA of this change.
+Visit the DOT Authority Package, which contains tips to prepare for 2023 DOT Week filings in minutes.
+How do you get an Oregon Trip And Fuel Permit?

 What Is the Odd-Even Method?

 Carriers must update their DOT Number filings according to the last digit of their number.
-If it ends in an odd number, then an update has to be submitted in every odd-numbered calendar year; likewise, if it is even, updates must be sent out in each even-numbered calendar year.
-Additionally, the last numeral of the DOT Number indicates when it is due: 1 corresponds to January, 2 corresponds to February and 0 is for October.
-Importance of The FMCSA 30-Minute Break Rule.
+If it ends in an odd number, an update must be submitted in every odd-numbered calendar year; likewise, if it is even, updates must be sent out in each even-numbered calendar year.
+Additionally, the last numeral of the DOT Number indicates when it is due: 1 corresponds to January, two corresponds to February, and 0 is for October—the importance of The FMCSA 30-Minute Break Rule.

 What Does “VMT Outdated” Mean?

-Motor carriers must regularly update their Motor Carrier Identification Report (MCS-150) every two years as mandated by the FMCSA.
-Vehicle Miles Traveled (VMT) is an important metric which helps to measure and evaluate vehicle miles traveled per capita.
+Motor carriers must regularly update their Motor Carrier Identification Report (MCS-150) every two years as the FMCSA mandates.
+Vehicle Miles Traveled (VMT) is an important metric that helps to measure and evaluate vehicle miles traveled per capita.
 It's calculated by dividing the total annual vehicle miles traveled by the population of a state or urbanized area.
 This data is instrumental in determining Crash Indicator Behavior Analysis, Unsafe Driving Percentiles, and Safety Improvement Category (BASIC) scores.
 Also, take a look at Drug and Alcohol Program policy.

 DOT Number Reactivation